 Crossrail Limited (CRL) is committed to following the Government’s Code of Recommended Practice for Local Authorities on Data Transparency, and will proactively publish information concerning the Crossrail project on this website.

-You may be able to find the answer to your queries about Crossrail on this website, or alternatively you may contact the Helpdesk for information.
 In accordance with the Freedom of Information Act (FoIA) we maintain a Publication Scheme which details the information already available in the public domain.

 Requests for information from Crossrail Ltd (CRL) are handled by Transport for London (TfL).

 Requests for Information

 If the information you are looking for is not listed in the Publication Scheme you can make a request to us, which must be in writing, detailing the information you require and giving an address for the response.
 An email or fax address is acceptable.

 Requests will be dealt with as quickly as possible and within the Freedom of Information Act's statutory timescales, normally 20 working days.

 Please send your request to the Transport for London Information Governance team by:

 - By post: FOI Case Management Team, Information Governance, Transport for London, Room 291, 2nd Floor, Petty France, London SW1H 0BD